CloudLabsAI-Azure/PowerBI-Embedded/Lab_Guide/getting-started(1).md

    ![](./media/emb1.png)

+## Virtual Machine & Lab Guide

+Your virtual machine is your workhorse throughout the workshop.
+The lab guide is your roadmap to success.

 ## Exploring Your Lab Resources

 To get a better understanding of your lab resources and credentials, navigate to the **Environment** tab.
+Here, you will find the Azure credentials.
+Click on the **Environment** option to verify the credentials.

    ![](./media/emb2.png)